 Identifying Individuals with Prenatal Alcohol Exposure

-Most children diagnosed with fetal alcohol-related problems are not identified before they reach school age, when they are referred for a learning disability or an attention deficit disorder.
-If clinicians can identify alcohol-related effects early, intervention approaches can minimize the potential impact of these effects.
+FASD is known as a “hidden disability” because most individuals affected by FASD are not diagnosed until adolescence, adulthood, or not at all.
+School-aged children with fetal alcohol-related problems are usually only identified because they are referred for a learning disability or an attention deficit disorder.
+If clinicians can identify FASD early, intervention approaches can minimize the potential impact and prevent secondary disabilites.

 Clinicians who see young children for routine check-ups have a special opportunity to identify children exposed to alcohol.
 The physician may want to ask the parent or caregiver bringing the child into the clinic about alcohol exposure during pregnancy.
 It is important to frame these questions in the context of the overall health of the child.